Case study: FOCUS4 - Foundations for fighting COVID-19

 The PRINCIPLE (Platform Randomised trial of INterventions against Covid-19 In older peoPLE) and REMAP-CAP (A Randomised, Embedded, Multi-factorial, Adaptive Platform Trial for Community-Acquired Pneumonia) trials also utilise an adaptive platform approach.
 These flagship trials, building on the foundations of STAMPEDE, FOCUS4 and Lung Matrix, are likely to accelerate uptake and acceptance of the adaptive platform approach in clinical trial delivery in future years as the global drive for faster and more efficient clinical trials intensifies.

-Watch a video on NIHRtv (YouTube) of Professor Tim Maughan explaining how experience gained from delivering
+Read the accessible transcript of this video in which Professor Tim Maughan explains how experience gained from delivering

 FOCUS4 has helped the UK to rapidly answer questions of global importance about the treatment of COVID-19.

 It seems quite pertinent then for FOCUS4 to be on the cusp of publishing new findings in the wake of the pandemic.
 Professor Maughan looks back at some of the previously published results of the trial: